 - Financial dependency, such as the loss of past and future earnings if the family depended on the deceased for income

 - Loss of services, such as child care.

 To learn more about making a car accident death claim on behalf of a loved one, please get in touch using the number above.

 How to Start A Personal Injury Claim for Death Caused by Dangerous Driving

-The process for making a claim for the loss of a loved one due to a fatal accident is very similar to that for making a careless driving personal injury claim in the fact that it must be possible to prove that a third-party was the cause for the accident.
+The process for claiming the loss of a loved one due to a fatal accident is very similar to that for making a careless driving personal injury claim that it must be possible to prove that a third party was the cause for the accident.
 This is where Accident Claims UK comes in.
 We can help you with this.
-If you call us on the number at the bottom of this page, we will ask you a number of questions so that we can learn all the facts of your claim.
+If you call us on the number at the bottom of this page, we will ask you several questions to learn all the facts of your claim.
 We will ask questions such as: